nRFCloud/utils/USAGE.md

 # Device Management - Creating FOTA Updates:
 Use the `nrf_cloud_device_mgmt.py` script to create FOTA update jobs.

-An nRF Cloud API key `--apikey` is required to create FOTA updates.
+An nRF Cloud API key `--api-key` is required to create FOTA updates.
 It can be found on the nrfcloud.com User Account page.
 By providing `--name`, `--desc`, `--bundle_id` and either `--tag` or `--dev_id`, the script will execute without user interaction.
 Otherwise, the script will prompt the user for information required to create the FOTA update.

 If a FOTA update is successfully created, the script will print the `job id`, which can be used with the FOTA REST API endpoints, e.g. [FetchFOTAJob](https://api.nrfcloud.com/v1#operation/FetchFOTAJob).